rm511130/PCF4CAS/README.md

 The list is actually much longer.
 Take a look at: https://github.com/cloudfoundry-community/cf-docs-contrib/wiki/Buildpacks

 **Let's recap:** You have access to PAS (Pivotal Application Service), to an ORG and two spaces that can be used for your projects.
-You can develop code in the developement SPACE and promote it into the production SPACE.
+You can develop code in the development SPACE and promote it into the production SPACE.
 You have used RBAC (Role Based Access Controls) to give another developer access to your development SPACE.
 You validated that PAS supports many development languages.

 Congratulations, you have completed LAB-2.